vincanger/envelope-budgeting-test/ai/plan.md

 # Implementation Plan: Envelope Budgeting App

 ## Overview
-This plan outlines the implementation of the envelope budgeting app using a modified vertical slice approach, optimized for LLM-assisted development.
+This plan outlines the implementation of the envelope budgeting app using a **modified vertical slice approach**, optimized for LLM-assisted development.
 Each phase builds upon the previous, with clear dependencies and testing points.

 ## Phase 1: Foundation
 ### 1.1 Data Models